Organising a street party is simpler than you may think.

 Insurance and risk assessments

-We don't insist that you have public liability insurance.
-If you think insurance would be a good idea, however, look at the advice on the Streets Alive - insurance web page and shop around.
+You will need to buy public liability insurance for your street party.
+Look at the advice on the Streets Alive: insurance web page and shop around.
 The cost could be split between people attending, or you could hold a raffle or ask for donations to cover the costs.

 You should not need a risk assessment – as long as you give thought to the needs of all those attending, then common sense precautions should be enough.